Content from Introduction

 Using views allows you to:

-- Focus on a specific subset of data using filters and sorting
+• Focus on a specific subset of data using filters and sorting

-- Collect structured input through web-based forms
+• Collect structured input through web-based forms

 Each view type serves a different purpose and supports different workflows.
 For example, a Grid View is great for editing records directly, while a Form View is useful for collecting new entries from external users.
 A Gallery View emphasizes visual content, and a Kanban View is ideal for process tracking.

 By combining different views, you can adapt the same dataset to a wide range of use cases, from internal team collaboration to public engagement, from raw data entry to polished overviews.
 All views are created by clicking on the table you want to get a new view of in the left side-bar.
-There you click on the little arrow, next to ne tables name.
+There you click on the little arrow, next to the tables name.
 If already done, you can see all views you created before.
 If you want to create a new view click Create View.
 This will open a dropdown where you choose which view type you want to create.

 Grid